phu-pmh/phu-pmh.github.io/_pages/about.md

 ------
 * You can refer to me as [she/her](http://pronoun.is/she) or [they/them](http://pronoun.is/they/.../themself).

-* You can call me "Phu" (sounds like Pooh).
-Fun fact: I (and Burmese people) [don't have family name](https://www.ted.com/watch/ted-institute/ted-state-street/ma-shwe-win-cynthia-not-good-with-names-local-name-customs-in-a-global-village).
+* You can call me "Phu" (h sound is silent).
+Fun fact: I [don't have a family name](https://www.ted.com/watch/ted-institute/ted-state-street/ma-shwe-win-cynthia-not-good-with-names-local-name-customs-in-a-global-village).